Empire (Queensrÿche album)

 Empire is the fourth full-length studio album by the American heavy metal band Queensrÿche, released on September 4, 1990.
-The album stands as Queensrÿche's most commercially successful release, reaching triple-platinum status.
+The album is Queensrÿche's most commercially successful release, reaching triple-platinum status.
 The primary single, the power ballad "Silent Lucidity", reached number 1 on the Mainstream Rock Tracks and number 9 on the Billboard Hot 100.
 "Silent Lucidity" was also nominated in 1992 for the Grammy Awards for Best Rock Song and Best Rock Vocal Performance by a Duo or Group.
 The album won a 1991 Northwest Area Music Award for Best Metal Recording.

-In a June 2019 interview, former vocalist Geoff Tate announced his intentions to perform the entire album live in 2020 to celebrate its 30th anniversary.
-He also said that there will be a new 30th anniversary edition box set.

 Reception

 Empire has received generally positive reviews from critics since its release.

 AllMusic praised the album, selecting the songs "Jet City Woman", "Empire", and "Silent Lucidity" as the album's best tracks.
 The review stated that the band went for "a song-oriented approach that is more art rock and less metal" with lyrics that talk about social and physical handicaps in "Best I Can" and issues such as poverty and regret in "Della Brown" and romance with "Another Rainy Night (Without You)" and "Hand On Heart".
 The reviewer concluded by praising the band's mature sound and the work of producer Peter Collins.